 Reinette & Co

 UNamur has a significant fruit heritage on the Domaine d'Haugimont.
 This heritage, soon to be a century old, is a marvellous example of how Man, Animal and Plant have been working together for decades.
 This orchard-grazed ecosystem is an ancient agro-ecological model that meets many of the environmental, societal and climatic challenges of the future.
-As such, it must be preserved, redeveloped, promoted and used as a laboratory for life, production and awareness-raising.
-A partnership with Reinette & Co is being set up to achieve these goals.
+As such, it must be preserved, redeveloped, enhanced and used as a laboratory for life, production and awareness-raising.
+A partnership with Reinette & Co has been set up to achieve these goals.

 Awareness-raising actions